coreos/coreos-kubernetes/Documentation/deploy-workers.md

 # Deploy Kubernetes Worker Node(s)

 Boot one or more CoreOS nodes which will be used as Kubernetes Workers.
-You must use a CoreOS version 962.0.0+ for the `/usr/lib/coreos/kubelet-wrapper` script to be present in the image.
-See [kubelet-wrapper](kubelet-wrapper.md) for more information.

 See the [CoreOS Documentation](https://coreos.com/os/docs/latest/) for guides on launching nodes on supported platforms.

 ## Configure Service Components